What is Fog Computing?

 - Power Consumption: Fog nodes use more power than centralized cloud architecture.

 - Fog Servers: Fog servers have to be placed at appropriate places for maximum service

 It is a promise to remove the disadvantages which are currently faced by IoT data which is stored in data centers located far off.
-It places processing nodes between end-devices and cloud-data centers, removing the latency and improving the efficiency.
+It places processing nodes between end-devices and cloud-data centers, removing the latency and improving efficiency.

-This is a guide to the Fog Computing.
-Here we also discuss the need and scope of fog computing along with advantages and disadvantages.
+This is a guide to Fog Computing.
+Here we also discuss the need and scope of fog computing along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –